 The application for renewal of the Savoy Hill tenement, Exploration Licence 6812 (EL 6812) is pending approval and following the standard department process for approval.
-The application was lodged with the Department of Planning and Environment, Resources and Geosciences, on 19 June 2018.
+The application was lodged with the Department of Planning and Environment, Resources and Geosciences (DRG), on 19 June 2018.

-In accordance with the licence conditions of EL 6812, an Annual Report was completed and lodged with the DRG on Friday 17 July 2020.
-The Annual Report was assessed and accepted for archiving on 9 September 2020.
+In accordance with the licence conditions of EL 6812, an Annual Report was completed and lodged with the DRG on Friday 16 July 2021.

-NUCOAL'S LEGAL CASES 2.
+2. NUCOAL'S LEGAL CASES